 Level 3 – client authentication

 In this case, the client can connect to any server, but the server allows connection only of trusted clients.
 This approach is used in situations where the access must be granted only to trusted clients while there is no requirement of server legitimity.
 The server provides data only if the client certificate is trusted.
-This setup is done by system Administrator on the server side (the client certificate must be explicitly listed in the trusted certificate list, or the client certificate must be signed by trusted certification authority).
+This setup is done by system Administrator on the server (the client certificate must be explicitly listed in the trusted certificate list, or the client certificate must be signed by trusted certification authority).

 Level 4 – authentication on both sides (client and server)

 In this case, both the client and the server allow connection only of trusted partners.
 This procedure provides highest level of security, but require setup on both sides (client and server).
-If the server certificate is not explicitly trusted, then the client follows the same verification procedure as on level 2.
+If the server certificate is not explicitly trusted, then the client follows the same way as on level 2.
 This approach provides highest security and therefore is recommended by the OPC Foundation to be used as default for all clients and servers.

 Communication OPC UA in the PROMOTIC system using the converter to OPC DA

 OPC UA converter must be installed on the same PC where the PROMOTIC application is running (in order to avoid the network OPC communication).